Getting a YouTube API Key

 2. Create a Project

-Now pick a name for your new project, here we chose YouTube Data API Scraper:
+Now pick a name for your new project, here we chose YouTube Data API Scraper

 Once you’re done, you should see something like this with the name of your project in the top blue bar.
 Make sure the left side says “YouTube Data API” as in the screenshot below.
 If not, just navigate back to the YouTube Data API Credentials Section and you should see it:

-3. Create Credentials
+3. Click Create Credentials

-We’ll now create a YouTube API Key for our new project.
-Simply select the Create Credentials and then select API key from the dropdown:
+We’ll now create an API Key for our new project.
+Simply click “Create Credentials” and then select API key

 4. Copy Your Key

-Now on the next screen, you’ll see your YouTube API Key in a popup that you can copy (store this in a safe place like a password manager that only you have access to):
+Now on the next screen, you’ll see your API Key in a popup that you can copy (store this in a safe place like a password manager that only you have access to):

-You’ll also see your new YouTube API Key generated under the “API Keys” section of the page (if you need to access it later).
+You’ll also see your new API Key generated under the “API Keys” section of the page (if you need to access it later).
 Click the “copy” icon to the right of the “Key” and you’ll copy the key to your clipboard:

 5. Enable the YouTube Data API

 One more step before the API Key will actually work - we need to enable the project to use the YouTube Data API!
-Simply follow this link to Enable the YouTube Data API and you’ll see a screen to Enable to API (just verify the proper project is selected above on the blue bar):
+Simply follow this link to Enable the YouTube Data API and you’ll see a screen to Enable

-6. Restrict API Key Usage
+6. Restrict API Key Usage (Optional)

 You may have noticed a little warning triangle to the left of the API key name with the following warning:

 This means that if anyone else were to obtain your API Key, they could use it to access any enabled service on your Google Cloud project (not just public YouTube data).
-To fix this, click Edit settings on the popup and we’ll set some “API restrictions” - scroll to that section and click Restrict key:
+To fix this, click Edit settings

-Now select the YouTube Data API v3 from the dropdown and click Save:
+Now select the YouTube Data API v3

 Hooray!
 The annoying warning triangle went away and we can sleep at night!

-Obtain an Existing YouTube API Key
+Obtain an Existing API Key

 If you don’t see the key there, you may need to switch projects to a project that does have an API key.
 Simply click the “down arrow” next to the current project to select a new project, or create a new project if needed: